tomblanchard/boilerplate/README.md

 The only reason my boilerplate exists is because I'm constantly learning and checkout out other open-source projects and seeing what parts of it could added to this project, without the following people this boilerplate wouldn't exist:

-- [Harry Roberts](https://twitter.com/csswizardry) for his amazing work on [inuit.css](https://github.com/csswizardry/inuit.css)
+- [Harry Roberts](https://twitter.com/csswizardry) for his amazing work on [inuit.css](https://github.com/csswizardry/inuit.css).
-- [Todd Motto](https://twitter.com/toddmotto), learning from his Grunt setup on [FireShell](https://github.com/toddmotto/fireshell) has made my automation a breeze
+- [Todd Motto](https://twitter.com/toddmotto), learning from his Grunt setup on [FireShell](https://github.com/toddmotto/fireshell) has made my automation a breeze.
-- [Nicolas Gallagher](https://twitter.com/necolas) for the holy trinity which is [normalize.css](https://github.com/necolas/normalize.css/)
+- [Nicolas Gallagher](https://twitter.com/necolas) for the holy trinity which is [normalize.css](https://github.com/necolas/normalize.css/).

 You guys are awesome.